osg-htc/collaboration-support/docs/projects/koto.md

 ## Storage access

-Besides their homedirectories on login.collab.ci-connect.net, users have access to local storage in /scratch/<user_id> and distributed storage in /collab/user/<user_id>.
+Besides their home directories on login.collab.ci-connect.net, users have access to local storage in /scratch/<user_id> and distributed storage in /collab/user/<user_id>.
 In addition, the collaboration has access to /collab/project/KOTO for sharing data products between the users.

+The distributed storage is http accessible: http://stash.osgstorage.org/collab/KOTO and data can be downloaded using a browser or command line utilities like wget or curl.